srozb/mAIl/README.md

 ## Acknowledgments

 LangChain and Ollama for their amazing LLM-powered solutions.
-Python community for creating useful libraries like python-magic and eml-parser.
+Python community for creating useful libraries used in this project.